 Meal Plan Hours: Breakfast is served from 7:30 to 9:30am, Monday through Friday.
 Dinner is served from 6:15 to 7:30pm, Sunday through Thursday.
 The GCDS closes for a two-week break in December, but otherwise serves meals on statutory holidays.

-Dietary Restrictions: Please note that the kitchen prepares only a meat and vegetarian option for each dinner service, and cannot guarantee it can accommodate special dietary restrictions such as no dairy, soy, or gluten.
-Please enquire with the kitchen in advance to see if your dietary restrictions can be met.
+Dietary Restrictions: Please note that the kitchen prepares only a meat and vegetarian option for each dinner service, and cannot guarantee it can accommodate special diets (vegan, paleo, etc.) or dietary restrictions such as no dairy, soy, or gluten.
+Please complete the Dietary Accommodation Form and enquire with the kitchen in advance to see if your dietary restrictions can be met.

 A copy of the GCDS Policy document can be found here, though a short synopsis of the GCDS's main policies is included below.